 - Determine the strength of your case; and

 - Determine your budget.

 Sometimes claims are simple and calculating the amount of damage is obvious.
 However, people frequently do not realize the value of their claim because they may not know what damages are recoverable.
-Determining to total potential value of your claim is critical to deciding whether to hire an attorney.
+Determining the potential value of your claim is critical in deciding whether to hire an attorney.
 Consulting an attorney on the value of your claim is important because the attorney may recognize ways to increase the value of your claim.

 Often, the easiest way to increase the value of your claim is to recover attorney’s fees.
 There are two basic ways to be able to recover attorney’s fees. (a) There is a contract between you and the person who owes you money, and that contract contains an attorney’s fees provision.
 Or (b) there is a statutory cause of action that provides for recovery of attorney’s fees to a prevailing party.

 If a contract exists, read it and determine whether the contract contains an attorney’s fees provision.
 There are some exceptions, and you should always ask an attorney to review the contract in question, if possible.
 Determining whether you have a statutory cause of action that provides for the recovery of attorney’s fees can only be done by a licensed Florida attorney.
 It isn’t the sort of question that Google can answer, at least not as of the writing of this article.